Overview

 UNQUOTE

-Importantly, the Board’s plan to increase transparency will be impacted if Congress votes to require Amtrak to be subject to the Open Meeting Statute (section 552b of title 5, United States Code,) as is the intent of H.R.
+Importantly, the Board’s plan to increase transparency would be impacted if Congress votes to require Amtrak to be subject to the Government in the Sunshine Act (5 U.S.C. § 552b), as is the intent of H.R.
 188.

-As far as we are aware, this is the first time that Amtrak Board has opened any portion of a regularly scheduled plenary meeting to the public.
+As far as we are aware, this is the first time the Amtrak Board has opened any portion of a regularly scheduled plenary meeting to the public.

 Legislation in Congress